 Now let’s shift our focus to YOU.

-If you are reading this and thinking, “Well, fine Tracy.
-What if I don’t have the kind of provisions in my life that you are talking about here?”
+If you are reading this and thinking, Well, fine Tracy.
+What if I don’t have the kind of provisions in my life that you are talking about here?

-Are there friends, family members, or professionals who can provide some support for you?
-What resources can you draw from?
-What assets are available to you?
+Are there friends, family members, or professionals who can provide support for you?

 You just have to let it in.